TatuLund/bean-table/README.md

 # Bean Table

 This is a simple html table based component backed by DataProvider.
 The data provider populates the Table with data from the beans.
 The component has minimal API and ultra simple design.
 The purpose of this component is to be a little sibling to Grid.
-Thus there are many features intentionally left out.
+Thus there are many features intentionally left out such as multiple header rows and header groupings.

 This component does support basic support lazy loading of the data in paged mode.
 Non paged mode is purposed for the small data sets only.
 In other words this is designed for use cases where Grid is too heavy, overkill, etc.

 - The latest version attempts to add top-notch accessibility support when focus behavior is enabled.

 - There is proper keyboard navigation when focus behavior is enabled.